 -

-Michael LaScaleia of University of Connecticut for a proposal titled "What role do top-down and bottom-up enemy release play in exotic plant invasion of New England forests?"
+Michael LaScaleia of University of Connecticut - "What role do top-down and bottom-up enemy release play in exotic plant invasion of New England forests?"

 Abstract

-Madeleine Meadows-McDonnell of University of Connecticut for a proposal titled "Coastal wetland carbon dynamics: testing how salinity and light affect root exudation rates of dominant salt marsh grasses"
+Madeleine Meadows-McDonnell of University of Connecticut - "Coastal wetland carbon dynamics: testing how salinity and light affect root exudation rates of dominant salt marsh grasses"

 Abstract

-Amber Stanley of University of Pittsburgh for a proposal titled "Have human-mediated disturbances led to changes in pollination of native flowering plants?"
+Aiden Stanley of University of Pittsburgh - "Have human-mediated disturbances led to changes in pollination of native flowering plants?"

 Abstract